 As with any procedure, varicose vein treatment can carry some risk.
 Make sure to talk with your PCP or vascular surgeon about the risks before moving forward.

-Varicose veins are treated by Dr. Haga, Natalie Domenick Sridharan, MD, and other vascular specialists in the South Hills, including at the new UPMC Outpatient Center on Clairton Boulevard.
+Varicose veins are treated by Dr. Haga, Natalie Domenick Sridharan, MD, and other vascular specialists in the South Hills, including the UPMC Outpatient Center on Clairton Boulevard.
 Schedule an appointment online or call 412-802-3333.

 The UPMC Heart and Vascular Institute has long been a leader in cardiovascular care, with a rich history in clinical research and innovation.
 As one of the first heart transplant centers in the country and as the developer of one of the first heart-assist devices, UPMC has contributed to advancing the field of cardiovascular medicine.
 We strive to provide the most advanced, cutting-edge care for our patients, treating both common and complex conditions.
 We also offer services that seek to improve the health of our communities, including heart screenings, free clinics, and heart health education.
 Find an expert near you.